Phasor/express-members-club/README.md

 ### Technology

-The app uses a MVC approach.
+The app adopts an MVC approach utilising the following technologies:

 1. Node.js
 2. Express.js